njsmith/zs/doc/cmdline.rst

    directory, so that the rest of the examples in the documentation will match:

-.. command-output:: zs make '{"corpus": "doc-example"}' tiny-4grams.txt tiny-4grams.zs
+.. command-output:: zs make '{"corpus": "doc-example"}' tiny-4grams.txt tiny-4grams.zs --codec deflate
    :cwd: example/scratch
    :shell: